gphat/clack/README.md

 ### Leverage D3 or whatever makes sense.

 Renderers can use whatever they want, so long as they stay within their dom element.
 This might be D3 or Canvas or WebGL!
+Currently has a hodgepodge of Canvas an D3, usually using Canvas for drawing and D3 for axes, since the latter don't need to be super fast and don't use thousands of elements.
+Plus D3 is super good at that shit.

 ### Flexible